Waukegan, Illinois Therapists

 "No one comes to adulthood totally unscathed by the experience of growing up" is one of my favorite sayings, and I think a task I often encounter in therapy is to help others discard some of the rules and beliefs formed when they were growing up,...

-An Overview of Mental Health in Waukegan, Illinois
+Mental Health in Waukegan, Illinois

 A suburb of Chicago, Waukegan, Illinois is located on the western shore of Lake Michigan.
-2017 estimates place the population at approximately 87,729 people, making it the ninth-largest city in the state of Illinois.
+2017 estimates place the population at approximately 87,729 people, making it the ninth-largest city in Illinois.
 Once an important industrial hub of the Chicago metropolitan area, Waukegan is known as a blue-collar town.
 It is the largest city in and county seat of Lake County, Illinois.

 The Health Department and Community Health Center of Lake County have published data collected over a period from 2010 to 2014 asking Lake County residents to quantify how many days over a month they felt their mental health was not good, i.e., days on which the respondents experienced emotional problems, depression, stress, etc. Once the data had been compiled, the Health Department published its findings in three different charts: one according to race, one according to gender, and one including all respondents.